barstoolbluz/ssrc/README.md

 sustainability of an ecosystem that has become a vital part of modern society.

-To be specific about what is happening across the ecosystem: A developer writes code they find useful and releases it as FOSS.
-It becomes popular, and soon, large companies incorporate it into their commercial products, profiting significantly.
-Feature and fix requests begin to flood in, yet none are accompanied by financial support.
-The maintainer eventually realizes there is no personal or professional benefit in responding to this uncompensated demand, leading to burnout and, ultimately, project abandonment.
-This is the unsustainable cycle we are addressing.
+To explain the phenomenon occurring across the entire ecosystem:
+Developers write code they find useful and release it as FOSS.
+It gains popularity, and soon large corporations incorporate it into their products, reaping substantial profits.
+Requests for new features and fixes flood in, yet no financial support accompanies them.
+Eventually, the maintainer realizes there is no personal or professional benefit in responding to these unpaid demands.
+The skills required to develop popular FOSS are often in high demand in other fields as well.
+Ultimately, the maintainer burns out and the project is abandoned.
+This is the unsustainable cycle we are tackling.

-This is not a call for conflict between FOSS developers and users, but a proposal to build a collaborative relationship to create value together and make our work sustainable.
-We especially ask that corporations incorporating our project's deliverables into their products or services for commercial gain partner with us to support the project's maintenance for the healthy development of the ecosystem.
+Within this unsustainable cycle, adopting FOSS into products while fully aware of this situation is hardly beneficial for either companies or the society at large.
+To make the cycle sustainable, everyone must recognize the reality that someone must bear the costs, and these costs are equivalent to what companies would need to develop and maintain comparable products.
+This project specifically requests companies profiting from our deliverables to contribute to maintaining the project.

+To be clear, this is not a request for charity; it is a proposal to manage the operational risk.
+This is a systemic challenge originating not from the developers, but from within the organizations that consume and whose business continuity depends on FOSS.
+When a project is abandoned due to this unresolved issue, the primary victims are not the developers-who move on to other opportunities-but the companies who built their products on an unmaintained foundation.

 #### Our Request for Support